No 'Modi biopic' release before May 19: SC refuses to interfere with EC order

 Also Read | EC cancels suspension of IAS officer who checked PM Modi's chopper in Odisha

-In order to ensure free and fair elections, the Election Commission of India on Apr 25 expressed that it is of the view that the Vivek Oberoi-starrer biopic 'PM Narendra Modi' should not be released till May 19.
+In order to ensure free and fair elections, the EC of India on Apr 25 expressed that it is of the view that the Vivek Oberoi-starrer biopic 'PM Narendra Modi' should not be released till May 19.

 The poll body said that delaying the release will be in the interest of free and fair Lok Sabha elections.